-The most impressive, unforgettable salesperson isn't the one that closes the big deal.
-Rather, it's the one that upon listening to the needs of its client, realizes their product or service actually isn't a good fit, and then tries to help by suggesting viable alternatives.
+The most impressive, unforgettable salesperson isn't the one who closes the big deal.
+Rather, it's the one who upon listening to the needs of its client realizes their product or service actually isn't a good fit and then tries to help by suggesting viable alternatives.

-Now, that's someone we can trust and respect—someone who's honest opinion we would seek again.
+Now, that's someone we can trust and respect—someone whose honest opinion we would seek again.